What does Gü mean?

 On site we handle Almonds and Hazelnuts.
 Whilst we take every precaution to prevent cross-contamination, we cannot guarantee that there are no traces of these nuts remaining in our products, hence the nut warning on our packaging.

-We do not physically handle Peanuts on site and do not allow staff to bring any nuts onto site however we *cannot guarantee* that the raw materials we use are not manufactured by peanut-free sites and our raw materials are not all guaranteed to be free of peanuts; for example, the producers who supply our pecan nuts also handle peanuts.
-As such we advise our products should not be consumed by nut-allergy sufferers.
+We do not physically handle Peanuts on site and do not allow staff to bring any nuts onto site, however, we *cannot guarantee* that the raw materials we use are not manufactured by peanut-free sites.
+Therefore, our raw materials are not all guaranteed to be free of peanuts; for example, the producers who supply our pecan nuts also handle peanuts.
+As such we officially advise our products should not be consumed by nut-allergy sufferers.

 Do any of your products contain alcohol?